PGTS Humble Blog

 A few observations:

-- The speed of some commands was slow (possibly due to the fact that they used several old 32-bit libraries).
+- The speed of some commands was slow (possibly due to the fact that the commands used several old 32-bit libraries).
 This has always been a problem for applications that try to implement Unix tools over native Windows APIs.
 I also had a feeling that the speed might improve if I installed MinTTY.
-I had found several comments online that MinTTY was an option with MinGW -- And I always consdired that the inclusion of MinTTy in the standard Cygwin distribution seemed to make a big difference to the overall "feel" of Cygwin.
+I had found several comments online that MinTTY was an option with MinGW -- And I always considered that the inclusion of MinTTy in the standard Cygwin distribution seemed to make a big difference to the overall "feel" of Cygwin.

 - In order to get something in /usr, the MinGW team have simply remounted the root system in /usr.
 In the installation I had just setup, the root was C:\MinGW\msys\1.0 ...
 According to "mount" this was mounted on both "/usr" and "/".
 It's possible they got this idea from Cygwin which does something similar with "/bin" and "/lib".